sb2bg/marionette/README.md

 ## Status

 Phase 0.
 Time, seeded randomness, trace logging, replay checks, and named world/state scenario checks are being built now.
+Run tags and typed attributes are trace-visible so failing seeds can carry their expanded profile.
 Disk, network, scheduling, shrinking, and time-travel debugging are planned, not implemented.

 The API is not stable.
 Do not use this in production yet.